SreyaMuppalla/jukeboxd/README.md

 The app should now be running on `http://localhost:3000/`.

 ## Directory Structure
+The project follows a structures directory layour to keep components, pages and styles organized.
+The src/ directory contains reusable components such as `bigcomponents/` and `smallcomponents/`, page specific files (`pages/`), global styles (`styles/`) and backend interaction files (`backend/`).
+A `tests/` directory is included at the root for Jest-based testing, with mock implementations of the database stored in `tests/__mocks__/`.
+Configuration files like `jest.config.js` and `jest.setup.js` ensure smooth testing setup, whereas `package-lock.json` and `package.json` ensure npm package dependencies are included across development environments.
+Lastly, `firebase.json`, `firestore.rules` and `firebase.indexes.json` include the standard firebase configurations.

 ```
 jukeboxd-next/
 ├── eslint.config.mjs
+├── firebase.json
+├── firebase.indexes.json
+├── firestore.rules
 ├── jsconfig.json
 ├── next.config.mjs
 ├── node_modules